namogoo/wandz-android-sdk/README.md

 Download
 --------
-For detailed instructions and requirements, see Wandz's [download and setup docs page][1].
+For detailed instructions and requirements, see Wandz's [SDK documentation][4].

 You can download a jar using Gradle: